isekream/WindsurfUnityMCP/UnityMcpServer/README.md

 # Unity MCP Server

-This is the Python server component of the Unity MCP system that enables communication between MCP clients (like Claude or Cursor) and the Unity Editor.
+This is the Python server component of the Unity MCP system that enables communication between Windsurf MCP clients and the Unity Editor.

 ## Prerequisites